-Approximately 15,000 LGBTQ (lesbian, gay, bisexual, transgender, queer/questioning) teens live in North Texas yet there are minimal resources available for meeting their unique needs.
-Youth First is one of the only LGBTQ-focused programs in North Texas that addresses the challenges these teens face at home, and within their schools and communities.
+Youth First is one of the only LGBTQ-focused programs in North Texas that addresses the challenges LGBTQ teens face at home, school and in the community.

-Serving middle and high school aged youth, 12-18 years old, Youth First equips them with the skills they need to lead open and productive lives.
+Serving middle and high school aged youth, 12-18 years old, Youth First equips them with the tools and resources they need to lead authentic lives.
 Family ties are strengthened, peer support networks are built and mental health is supported through activities that build confidence and address the specific issues that LGBTQ teens face during their critical and formative years.
 In addition, Youth First provides programming and resources for parents and families.

 - HIV and STD prevention

 - LGBTQ History Classes

 - S.T.A.Y (Saving Teens and Youth)

 Social Programming Decreases Social Isolation

 - Fieldtrips (Musicals/Shows, Dallas Zoo, Six Flags, etc.)